1Gigabit/Andromix/README.md

 Your ARL failed to authenticate with deezer.
 Set your ARL properly.

+### What does "TypeError" mean?

+I've only been able to get that error by requesting a song already in the queue.
+So it's most likely that.

 ### Will there be a way to view download queue?

 Unfortunately I am not experienced with websockets.